geovedi/book-notes/2022/fantastic-numbers-and-where-to-find-them.notes.md

   - Tegmark's vision of a vast universe with identical copies of individuals.
   - Connection to the holographic principle, a central idea in physics.
 - Estimating the Distance to Doppelgängers
-  - The author's skepticism about Tegmark's claim initially.
+  - Antonio's skepticism about Tegmark's claim initially.
-  - The author's pursuit to estimate the distance to cosmological doppelgängers.
+  - Antonio's pursuit to estimate the distance to cosmological doppelgängers.
   - The journey's basis in entropy, quantum theory, and the holographic nature of reality.
 - The Holographic Journey
   - The forthcoming story involving entropy, quantum mechanics, and self-identity.
-  - The author's conservative estimate of the distance to doppelgängers.
+  - Antonio's conservative estimate of the distance to doppelgängers.

 #### The Entropic Captor
 - Premier League and Entropy: